Skip to content

 Qwen3 also publishes FP8 pre-quantized checkpoints; pass the FP8 model ID directly when you want those weights instead of runtime ISQ (in-situ quantization).

-MoE (Mixture of Experts) families (DeepSeek V2/V3, GLM-4.7, GLM-4.7-Flash, Phi 3.5 MoE, Qwen3 MoE, Qwen3-VL MoE, Qwen3.5 MoE) support MoQE (Mixture of Quantized Experts): quantizing only the routed experts, which dominate memory, while leaving the rest of the model alone.
-Enable it with --isq-organization moqe; it composes with either --isq <level> or --quant <level>:
+MoE (Mixture of Experts) families (DeepSeek V2/V3, GLM-4.7, GLM-4.7-Flash, Phi 3.5 MoE, Qwen3 MoE, Qwen3-VL MoE, Qwen3.5/Qwen3.6 MoE, LFM2/LFM2.5 MoE) support MoQE (Mixture of Quantized Experts): quantizing only the routed experts, which dominate memory, while leaving the rest of the model alone.
+Enable it when applying ISQ with --isq-organization moqe:

 Terminal window